R. S. Ramakrishna Ranga Rao

 Ramakrishna Ranga Rao was born in the royal family of Bobbili zamindari in 1901.
 He succeeded his father Venkata Kumar Krishna to the throne of Bobbili and ruled as zamindar from 1921 to 1948 and as the titular "Raja of Bobbili" from 1948 to 1978.
 He set up trusts and patronized sports and education.

 Ramakrishna Ranga Rao joined the Justice Party in 1930 and was elected to the Madras Legislative Assembly.
-He served as the Chief Minister or Premier of Madras Presidency from 1932 to 1936 and 1937.
-He resigned as Chief Minister in 1937 when the Justice Party lost the elections.
+He served as the First Minister of Madras Presidency from 1932 to 1936 and 1937.
+He resigned as First Minister in 1937 when the Justice Party lost the elections.
 From 1946 to 1951, he served as a member of the Constituent Assembly of India which framed India's Constitution.
 In his later years, he also served a term as a member of the Andhra Pradesh Legislative Assembly for the Bobbili assembly constituency.

 Ramakrishna Ranga Rao married Lakshmi Subhadrayamma in 1921.
 He had a son Venkata Gopala Krishna Rao who succeeded him as Raja in 1978.
 Ramakrishna Ranga Rao is mostly remembered for his contribution towards framing India's constitution and for his service to society in establishing colleges.
 He is also held responsible by analysts for the defeat of the Justice Party in the 1937 assembly elections which is blamed upon his despotism and anti-people measures.

 Early life

 Ramakrishna Ranga Rao was born in Bobbili in Madras Presidency (now a part of the Indian state of Andhra Pradesh) in the Bobbili royal family.
-He was the son of the heir-apparent, Venkata Kumar Krishna Ranga Rao and the grandson of Raja Venkata Ranga Rao of the Bobbili zamindari.
+He was the son of the heir-apparent, Venkata Kumar Krishna Ranga Rao of the Bobbili zamindari.
 He had an elder sister Victoria Venkata Ramanamma, born on 10 October 1899.